 The Medical Center uses a trust to hold and administer your gift and invests your money in a diversified portfolio of stocks and bonds.
 You are not charged any commissions or fees and will earn at least 5 percent on the amount in your trust for each year you are living.
 Any leftover amount when the trust ends will support the program of your choice at Vanderbilt University Medical Center.

-- Steve, age 76, and Linda, 74, want to see progress in the research efforts to fight cancer.
+Steve, age 76, and Linda, 74, want to see progress in the research efforts to fight cancer.
 They decided on a gift to Vanderbilt University Medical Center that pays them income.
-They donate $100,000 and in exchange will receive 5 percent annual income for their lives, joint and survivor.
-They claim a charitable income tax deduction of about $49,300, which lowers their tax bill by $13,804.
-In the first year, they earn $5,000 on their $100,000 gift.
+They make a cash donation of $250,000 and in exchange will receive 5 percent annual income for their lives, joint and survivor.
+They claim a charitable income tax deduction of $122,007.50.
+In the first year, they earn $12,500 on their $250,000 gift.
 The Medical Center keeps their account invested in a diversified mix of stocks and bonds.
-Steve and Linda’s annual income is always 5 percent of the balance in their gift account.
-So, if the account value rises in later years, their annual income goes higher as well.
+Steve and Linda’s annual income after the first year is always 5 percent of the balance in their gift account.
+So, if the account value rises in later years, their annual income becomes higher as well.